scholarships available

 • Build Earth altars to honor our wild kin

-3. The Art & Soul Community
+3. The Art & Soul of Community

-“Building community is to the collective as spiritual practice is to the individual.” —Grace Lee Boggs
+“Building community is to the collective as spiritual practice is to the individual.” — Grace Lee Boggs

 • Show-up in our full giftedness and humility to create ritual alchemy